 All children receiving special education instruction and/or services must have an annually developed plan indicating the educational program designed to meet their specific educational needs.
 This written plan is called an Individual Educational Program (IEP).
-Parents are encouraged to work with the school and to maintain close communication with their child's special teacher, to observe the child and class, and to discuss any questions they might have about their child's education.
+Parents are encouraged to work with the school and to maintain close communication with their child's special teacher and to discuss any questions they might have about their child's education.